Iodine in the treatment of hyperthyroidism

 - Harvard Medical School

 Iodine solutions, such as saturated potassium iodide solutions (SSKI) or potassium iodide-iodine (Lugol's solution), replaced burnt sponge extract in the 19th century as treatment for endemic goiter.
-By extension, they were sometimes used to treat Graves’ disease, but by the end of the century they were considered to be a dangerous form of therapy.
-They returned to favor in the 1920s as preoperative treatment for hyperthyroidism and were for a time in the 1930s thought to be useful as the sole therapy for mild hyperthyroidism.
+By extension, they were sometimes used to treat Graves' disease, but by the end of the century, they were considered to be a dangerous form of therapy.
+They returned to favor in the 1920s as preoperative treatment for hyperthyroidism and were used in the 1930s as the sole therapy for mild hyperthyroidism prior to the introduction of the thionamides.
 Today, iodine continues to have a minor role in the treatment of hyperthyroidism.

 The role of iodine in the treatment of hyperthyroidism will be reviewed here.
 The treatment of hyperthyroidism in general is reviewed in detail elsewhere.
 (See "Graves' hyperthyroidism in nonpregnant adults: Overview of treatment" and "Beta blockers in the treatment of hyperthyroidism" and "Thionamides in the treatment of Graves' disease" and "Radioiodine in the treatment of hyperthyroidism".)

 In hyperthyroid patients, iodine acutely inhibits hormonal secretion , but the responsible mechanisms are uncertain.
 This is the most acute effect of iodine on thyroid status, occurring within hours of the start of therapy.